richardbertozzo/type-coffee/README.md

 It uses two data sources:

-### ChatGPT API
+### Gemini API
-The ChatGPT API is used to generate responses to user feedback.
+The Gemini API is used to generate responses to user feedback.
 The application sends user feedback to the API and receives a response based on the user's input.

 ### Database
 The application also uses a database that is populated by ETL (Extract, Transform, Load) dataset data.